openstack/skyline-console/doc/source/user/network.rst

    :guilabel:`Description`: A human-readable description for the resource.

-   :guilabel:`Shared`: Share the network with other projects.
+   :guilabel:`Shared Network`: Share the network with other projects.
    Non admin users are not allowed to set shared option.

    :guilabel:`Availability Zone`: Select a availability zone for the network.